 *Alfred Hitchcock, Marnie

-“Ogle yemegi.” is what I said to them, and not sesame-sprinkled bread either — to myself!
+‘Ogle yemegi.’
+I said to them.
+And not sesame-sprinkled bread either, I said to myself!

-I couldn’t walk fast enough to get away from the stink of the smelted metal, and I find the putrid aroma of leather nauseating.
+I couldn’t walk fast enough to get away from the stink of smelted metal, and I find the putrid aroma of leather nauseating.
 What you smell on Galata Bridge depends on where you stand.
-Looking over at the fishermen bobbing on the ‘horn’ next to the bridge, but still managing to grill a pan-full of mackerel, I almost walked over and bought a snack from my brethren.
+Looking over at the fishermen bobbing on the Horn, supporting the floating bridge, and still managing to grill a pan-full of mackerel, I almost walked over and bought a snack from my brethren.

-When I arrived, Simon and the woman were drinking Tuborg bira.
-I don’t know what inspired her, but she was wearing the hood on her caftan.
+When I arrived, Simon and the woman were drinking Tuborg Bira.
+I don’t know what inspired her, but she was wearing the hood of her caftan.
 My friend, Ishmir, served us.
-He handed me the menu, but he was very good.
-Ishmir stood directly across from her and suggested we start with hor d ‘Oeuvres.
+He handed me the menu, but he was a very good Maître d.
+Ishmir stood directly across from her and suggested we start with hors d ‘oeuvres.

 They ordered Red Caviar in Mayonnaise.
 I ordered Stuffed Vine Leaves.
-Of course, Ishmir suggested fish, and she ordered Roe.
+Of course, when Ishmir suggested fish, she ordered Roe.
 I ordered Anchovy.
-But Simon ordered Roast Lamb with onions, Yuk!
-Ishmir smiled a lot, but he was a cad, a supreme waiter and a notorious rogue.
+But Simon ordered Roast Lamb with Onions, Yuk!
+Ishmir smiled a lot, but he was a cad: a supreme waiter and a notorious rogue.

 Then we had vodka.
-She tipped the glass as if it were empty like her vanity.
+She tipped the glass as if it was empty, like her vanity.
 Simon told Ishmir to give it some color.
-So, Ishmir put a peach on the rim.
-Suddenly everything was right.
-She rested her elbow on the table, her chin in the palm of her hand, cradling the vodka in the other, and started at the “bottom” of her wish list.
+So Ishmir put a peach on the rim.
+Suddenly, everything was right.
+She rested her elbow on the table, her chin in the palm of her hand.
+Cradling the vodka in her other palm, she started at the bottom of her wish list.

 “I want to go to Topkapi Palace.”

 Simon said, “You want to see the shadow of God?
-Perhaps we should go to the Sancta Sophia instead, but of course we can go to the Imperial Harem in Topkapi and feel the shadow of black emasculated men who controlled the Harem — eunuchs who resembled modern day pimps without penises.
-Or the captured, bought or sold foreign and often Christian concubines whose body hair is removed, and then pomaded with henna to prevent perspiration, after it is massaged and scrubbed by slave women (too old to be favored), because the Sultan put his handkerchief on the concubine’s shoulder that she brings to his bed at midnight.”
+Perhaps we should go to the Sancta Sophia instead.
+But of course we can go to the Imperial Harem in Topkapi, and feel the shadows of black, emasculated men who controlled the Harem — eunuchs who resembled modern-day pimps without penises.
+Or the captured, bought, or sold foreign — and often Christian — concubines whose body hair was removed, and then pomaded with henna to prevent perspiration, after it was massaged and scrubbed by slave women too old to be favored, because the Sultan put his handkerchief on the concubine’s shoulder which she brought to his bed at midnight.”

-He leaned into a whisper, “A world of bored lesbians or platonic affairs with castrated page-boys.
-And afterwards, we could dive the Bosphorus,” He pointed toward Asia.
-“In search of those weighted sacks that Sultan Ibrahim had 280 concubines sewn in.
+He leaned in to whisper, “A world of bored lesbians or platonic affairs with castrated page-boys.
+And afterwards, we could dive the Bosphorus,” he pointed east toward Asia, “in search of those weighted sacks that Sultan Ibrahim had two hundred and eighty concubines sewn into.
 They’ll be upright and easy to find at the bottom of the channel.”

-“You know…” she lowered the hand that held her chin, on the table and dug her nails in the palm of her hand.
+“You know. . .”
+She lowered the hand that held her chin onto the table, and dug her nails into the palm of her hand.
 She sipped her vodka before she continued with, “A goalkeeper can catch ‘and’ throw the ball.”

-He didn’t return her volley.
-He reached in his pocket for cigarettes.
+Simon didn’t return her volley.
+He reached into his pocket for cigarettes.